 Online store integration

-Tyro has slightly different options for remote payments.
-You can accept MOTO payments on their EFTPOS terminals or in a web browser, set up recurring payments and send email invoices from an online web portal.
+Tyro has slightly more options for remote payments.
+You can accept over-the-phone payments on their EFTPOS terminals or in a web browser, set up recurring payments and send payment links and email invoices from a web portal.

-Although Tyro hints at an ecommerce setup, the company is not transparent on which ecommerce platforms it can connect with for online store features.
+Although Tyro hints at an ecommerce setup, the company is not transparent on which online store platforms it connects with.
 To find out, you need to speak to Tyro for a tailored solution.

 Customer service and reviews